How to Use Body Scrub: Everything You Need to Know

 The key to the great results is to prep your skin.

 An easy way to do this is to take a warm shower before scrubbing.
-Here, the goal is to dampen your skin and open the pores for optimal benefits.
+Here, the goal is to dampen your skin and open the pores for optimal benefits (warm water is excellent for this).
 It will also soften your dead skin cells, making it easier to remove them.

 If you are planning to shave, using a scrub beforehand reduces the chances of irritation.
 Damping your skin will also allow a cleaner shave as dirt surrounding the hair follicles is lifted.